Kruger Tour at the Lowest Possible Price

 I have been on over a hundred safaris in Kruger and I never tire of it.
 I am blessed enough to live very close to the reserve so it only takes me about an hour to get there.

-You will see a wider variety of wildlife here than anywhere else in Africa (including lion, leopard, cheetah, elephant, black & white rhino, buffalo, wild dog, hyena) and because the park is so big (roughly the size of Wales or the state of Massachusetts) you will pass through a variety of different ecosystems on a drive.
+You will see a wider variety of wildlife here than anywhere else in Africa (including lion, leopard, cheetah, elephant, black & white rhino, buffalo, wild dog and hyena) and because the park is so big, roughly the size of Wales or the state of Massachusetts, you will pass through a variety of different ecosystems on a drive.

-The landscape can change from dry bushveld scrub to dense green riverine growth within a matter of minutes as you cruise along on the very well maintained network of roads.
-The park has a well deserved worldwide reputation and is visited by almost a million visitors every year.
+The landscape can change from dry bushveld scrub to dense green riverine growth within a matter of minutes as you cruise along on the very well-maintained network of roads.
+The park has a well-deserved worldwide reputation and is visited by almost a million visitors yearly.

-And you can go on a Kruger tour for a week or more for under $110 per day.
+And you can go on a Kruger tour for a week or more for under $120 per person daily.
 Here's how...

-Self guided safaris really are the most affordable way to go on an African wildlife trip and you can save literally hundreds of dollars a day by doing it yourself and it has other advantages apart from great affordability:
+Self-guided safaris are the most affordable way to go on an African wildlife trip and you can save hundreds of dollars a week by doing it yourself, and it has other advantages apart from great affordability:

-• Interact with the locals - A guided safari often has the effect of insulating you in a self-contained cocoon of luxury that separates you from the local populace but on a self guide you can choose to interact more with the locals if you want.
+• Interact with the locals - A guided safari often has the effect of insulating you in a self-contained cocoon of luxury that separates you from the local populace but on a self-drive you can choose to interact more with the locals if you want.

 On a guided Kruger tour you really get spoiled and your every whim is catered to.
 You get waited on hand and foot and all you have to do is turn up, eat, sleep and enjoy the wildlife.